ismaelgalarza1/flightlogmanagementsystem/README.md

 ## How to start the application

-- Once the application is downloaded to your machine follow this steps
+- Once the application is downloaded to your machine, follow these steps

-  1. Open the project to your desire IDE
+  1. Open the project in your desired IDE
   2. Open your terminal and type the command `npm install`
-  3. type command `npx expo start -c` to start the program
+  3. Type the command `npx expo start -c` to start the program
   4. Press `i` to open an IOS simulator
-  5. now the Iphone will appear and you can `register` for an account.
+  5. Now the iPhone will appear and you can `register` for an account.

 ## Log in Screen